 2. Malcolm Marshall

 He established himself in the West Indies team during the 1983 test series against India, taking twenty-one wickets.
 He set the tone for the 1984 series vs England by breaking Mike Gatting’s nose with a nasty bouncer and took 27 wickets in that 5-0 whitewash series.
 He once more destroyed the England side in the 1988 test series, taking 35 wickets overall in five tests at just 12.65, including a career-high 7-22 at Manchester.
-He was a outstanding fast bowler, taking more than four and a half wickets on average per Test.
-His record of 376 Test wickets in 81 matches at an average of 20.94 per a figure unmatched by any other fast bowler of the 20th century supports the claim that he is the greatest of all time.
+He was an outstanding fast bowler, taking more than four and a half wickets on average per Test.
+His record of 376 Test wickets in 81 matches at an average of 20.94 per figure unmatched by any other fast bowler of the 20th century supports the claim that he is the greatest of all time.

 3. Wasim Akram

 Wasim Akram is the one of the greatest fast bowlers to have ever lived.
 Wasim Akram is the master of swing and seam and one of the greatest left-arm fast bowlers with a lightning-quick action the game has ever seen.
 Wasim bowled as fast as anyone in the world, had remarkable control over both the new and old balls, and had the ability to reverse swing both.
 Wasim Akram is the only fast bowler in cricket history with 400 wickets throughout both Test and ODI cricket.
 No other fast bowler can beat Wasim Akram’s 414 test wickets, which he added to miraculously by taking 502 wickets in one-day internationals at an average of 23, across both formats.